 While Vanguard provides an excellent low-cost platform and aggressively priced funds, there are some drawbacks to consider.

 You can only invest in Vanguard.
 The Vanguard Investor platform only allows you to buy Vanguard funds.
 This is the drawback for investors who want to craft their portfolio or for Apple fanboi’s who want to buy the latest tech company of the month.
+If you want access to the whole market check out Hargreaves Lansdown or Fidelity.

 There is no Mobile App.
 Vanguard does not have a mobile app for UK accounts.
 There is one for American investors but as yet nothing in the UK.
 Many would argue that this is actually a good thing as you shouldn’t check up on your investments constantly.
 By comparison, Hargreaves Lansdown offers an excellent app.
 Hopefully, this is only a temporary problem.